pnp/sp-dev-fx-webparts/samples/react-image-editor/README.md

 ## Summary

-This solution contains an SPFx webpart that shows a HTML Image Editor based on canvas and [Office UI Fabric](https://developer.microsoft.com/fluentui/).
+This solution contains an SPFx webpart that shows an HTML Image Editor based on canvas and [Office UI Fabric](https://developer.microsoft.com/fluentui/).

 Key features of the Editor
 * Resize